AstronomyAPI/Documentation/index.md

 ## Getting Started

-Welcome to **Astronomy API**, a web API for retreiving astronomical information.
+Welcome to **Astronomy API**, a web API for retrieving astronomical information.

 ### Obtaining An Application ID and a Secret